Skip to contents

 use_lv

 logical.
 If TRUE, use dynamic factors to estimate series' latent trends in a reduced dimension format.
 Only available for RW(), AR() and GP() trend models.
-Defaults to FALSE
+Default is FALSE.
+See lv_correlations for examples.

 n_lv